Is it Better to Eat Breakfast or Not?

 Hunger is triggered by blood glucose levels, the speed at which blood sugar levels drop under the influence of insulin.
 But insulin is not the only hormone regulating blood glucose levels; there’s another and very important one – cortisol (a hormone of stress, hunger, and circadian rhythms).
 The cortisol levels peak in the morning hours in order to give our body a daily boost of energy.
 Cortisol intensifies insulin action, which is why some people feel hungry again soon after they have breakfast.

 By the way, drinking strong coffee or tea on an empty stomach increases the production of cortisol.
-However, it doesn’t help to speed up your metabolism and rather has an opposite effect.
+However, it doesn’t help to speed up your metabolism and rather has the opposite effect.
 The bottom line is: it’s much better to drink water than coffee on an empty stomach.

 For all these reasons, we should not let our levels spike in the morning, so refined carb foods must be avoided: no sweet cakes with freshly squeezed juice, no crumpets.

 Avocado toast with egg makes a wonderful filling breakfast; porridge also fills up great.
 When it comes to breakfast, timing is less important than quality (the ingredients it’s made of).
 There are no standards that work equally well for everyone.
-The extent of fullness that various foods give us, as well as the speed of digestion and assimilation depends on the type of gastric secretion.
+The extent of fullness that various foods give us, as well as the speed of digestion and assimilation, depends on the type of gastric secretion.